 1. None of these things are true of general games.
-(Consider Battle of the Sexes)
+(Consider Bach and Stravinsky)

-2. It means Zero-sum games are easy to play: no need for counter-speculation.
+- None of these things are true of general games.
+(Consider Bach and Stravinsky) - 2.
+It means Zero-sum games are easy to play: no need for counter-speculation.

-- 1. None of these things are true of general games.
-(Consider Battle of the Sexes) - 2.
+- None of these things are true of general games.
+(Consider Bach and Stravinsky) - 2.
 It means Zero-sum games are easy to play: no need for counter-speculation. - 3.
 Its non-obvious.
-Von Neumann gave a complicated proof in 1928, writing "As far as I can see, there could be no theory of games ... without that theorem ...
+Von Neumann gave a complicated proof in 1928, writing "As far as I can see, there could be no theory of games . . . without that theorem . . .
 I thought there was nothing worth publishing until the Minimax Theorem was proved"

-- 1. None of these things are true of general games.
-(Consider Battle of the Sexes) - 2.
+- None of these things are true of general games.
+(Consider Bach and Stravinsky) - 2.
 It means Zero-sum games are easy to play: no need for counter-speculation. - 3.
 Its non-obvious.
-Von Neumann gave a complicated proof in 1928, writing "As far as I can see, there could be no theory of games ... without that theorem ...
+Von Neumann gave a complicated proof in 1928, writing "As far as I can see, there could be no theory of games . . . without that theorem . . .
 I thought there was nothing worth publishing until the Minimax Theorem was proved" - 4.
 Previously, Borell had proven it for the special case of 5×5 matrices, and thought it was false for larger matrices.

-- 1. None of these things are true of general games.
-(Consider Battle of the Sexes) - 2.
+- None of these things are true of general games.
+(Consider Bach and Stravinsky) - 2.
 It means Zero-sum games are easy to play: no need for counter-speculation. - 3.
 Its non-obvious.
 Von Neumann gave a complicated proof in 1928, writing "As far as I can see, there could be no theory of games ... without that theorem ...
 I thought there was nothing worth publishing until the Minimax Theorem was proved" - 4.
 Previously, Borell had proven it for the special case of 5×5 matrices, and thought it was false for larger matrices. - 5.
 But well give an easy, constructive proof.